 E. The District is mandated to enforce Local, State, and Federal air quality laws, rules, and regulations in order to meet and maintain the AAQS and protect the public health and welfare pursuant to the Federal Clean Air Act and State Implementation Plan.
-As such, much of the District's activities are mandated, such as the permitting complaint enforcement activities, air monitoring, program, Variance/Hearing Board activities, air toxics emissions inventory, as well as numerous State and Federal reporting requirements.
+As such, much of the District's activities are mandated, such as the permitting program, enforcement activities, air monitoring, complaint program, Variance/Hearing Board activities, air toxics emissions inventory, as well as numerous State and Federal reporting requirements.
 Pursuant to the 2003 Program Audit and Action Plan adopted by this Board on January 30, 2008, the District's highest priorities are placed on potential health impacts and complaints of health impacts.
 District staff strives to process permits within 60-90 days of receipt of a complete application; 180 days is specified under the CA H&SC.
 Air monitoring activities are a significant priority, as this is essential to maintaining our attainment status.
-To comply with State and Federal monitoring requirements this requires a minimum of six to seven staff days per week to ensure defensible air monitoring data.
-CEQA participation takes significant staff time and is currently unfunded.
-Failure to adequately participate in the County CEQA process could result in the requirement for the District to take a lead agency role and perform a second CEQA review for air impacts.
-Our goal is to avoid this additional and unnecessary burden to the project proponent and the District.
-Other activities include participation in the Carl Moyer Grant Program.
-This program requires significant staff time.
-Staff may recommend an ongoing MOU with a neighboring Air District to assist in more timely processing of applications in specific cases.
-Requests for District assistance continues to increase as the need for monitoring data and meteorological information is needed to protect the communities and schools affected by emergency events.